Research Projects

 Primary Investigator: Md Mofijul Islam, University of Dhaka

-Outcome: Received Nvidia Academic GPU Grant to conduct this work
+Outcome: Received the NVIDIA Academic GPU Grant to support this work.

 • Design Optimization and Evolutionary Approaches

-The aim of this project is to design optimization and evolutionary approaches to solve NP-Complete problems in various domains, such as resource allocation in cloud computing environment and reduce overfitting issue as well as improve the reasoning process in learning models.
+This project designs optimization and evolutionary approaches to solve NP-complete problems across domains — including resource allocation in cloud computing, mitigating overfitting, and improving the reasoning process in learning models.

 • Resource Allocation in Mobile Cloud Computing